abdulsalamka2020-cloud/Health-care-data-sets/README.md

 -	Data was transformed into a table format
 -	A new column was created named “Length of Stay” calculated as (Date of Admission - Discharge date)
--	Pivot tables was created on a new sheet to generate all the answers to the problem statement -Pivot Charts was created on a new sheet to visualize the results generated from the pivot tables
+-	Pivot tables was created on a new sheet to generate all the answers to the problem statement
+- Pivot Charts was created on a new sheet to visualize the results generated from the pivot tables

 ## Key Insights, interpretation and observations